Yeh Jhuki Jhuki Si Nazar

-Yeh Jhuki Jhuki Si Nazar is an Indian Hindi-language television drama series that premiered on 7 March 2022 on StarPlus and is also available digitally on Disney+ Hotstar.
+Yeh Jhuki Jhuki Si Nazar is an Indian Hindi-language drama television series that premiered on 7 March 2022 on StarPlus.
 It stars Swati Rajput and Ankit Siwach.
 The series ended on 25 June 2022.
 It is the remake of Asianet's Malayalam series Karuthamuthu.

 Plot

 Diya Mathur, a topper in hotel management gets humiliated everywhere for her dark complexion.
 Being 32 years old she is not married as everyone rejects her for her complexion.
 Even though applying for front desk in her dream hotel, she was directed to the kitchen department due to her looks.
 Later she meets Armaan in a hotel, and he befriends her.
 Later Armaan's mother comes to Diya's house for alliance but instead of her chooses her younger sister Palki, who is fair-skinned and beautiful.
 Heartbroken Diya befriends Kajal Asthana in her workplace.

 Diya and Armaan's constant meeting make them fall in love with each other.
 Armaan reveals his feelings to Krish, which Bhavna hears.
 Sudha and Bhavna plot and make Armaan misunderstand that Diya doesn't like him.
 Heartbroken, Armaan agrees for alliance with Palki.

 On the engagement day, both families learn about Armaan and Diya's true feelings for each other.
 Sudha and Bhavna get tensed.
 On Palki's insistence that she doesn't love Armaan, Diya agrees for marriage with Armaan.
 Bhavna harms Diya's legs during the Haldi function.
 Against all odds, Diya and Armaan get married.
 Sudha is revealed to be a dominating woman who wants to control the lives of her family members.
 Though Sudha tries to adjust with Diya, Bhavna instigates her mind against the other.
 Sudha falls to Bhavna's words and tries to show Diya her place keeping her control superior over others.
 Armaan who is somewhat aware of Sudha's this behavior tries to balance situations for her.
 After marriage, Diya gets Armaan meet her friend Kajal who is revealed to Armaan's ex-wife who cheated on him.